tony-o/perl6-travis-bin/brew/git_reference/nqp/docs/6model/overview.markdown

         say("mmmm...Starobrno!")
     });

-The .HOW macro in NQP maps to the PIR get_how opcode and it is used to get hold of the meta-object.
+The .HOW macro in NQP maps to the gethow opcode and it is used to get hold of the meta-object.
 We just pass a simple lambda expression in to add_method in order to specify what happens when the method is called.
 Finally, we can make an instance and call the method.